 We also recommend you take advantage of our Rent Guarantee Insurance which will..

-- Cover for the total monthly rent, no matter how many tenants are on the tenancy agreement
+- Cover for the monthly rent, no matter how many tenants are on the tenancy agreement

 - Covers breaches of the tenancy agreement by the tenant, including non-payment of rent and expired section 21 notices

-- This policy covers the whole property meaning the policy continues even when/if the tenants change
+- Covers the whole property meaning the policy continues even when/if the tenants change